smartalecH/Project-Wiki/README.md

 ## Introduction

-Project Wiki is a notebook-type web app.
-It is inspired by ProjectForum of which the service has been discontinued.
+Project Wiki is inspired by ProjectForum of which the service has been discontinued.
 This is also the reason why Project Wiki is created.

 ### What it is for and who should use it

-Project Wiki is essentially a online multi-user notebook.
-It aims to allow scientists and researchers to document their research and share them among their co-workers.
+Project Wiki is essentially an online multi-user notebook.
+It aims to allow scientists and researchers to document their research and share it among their co-workers.
 Though, it is not limited to research.
 Anyone who needs a tool like this is welcome to use it.

 ## Features

-Python (flask), MongoDB, Caddy

 ### Server reload